All articlesSOC 2

 SOC 2 Type 1 vs Type 2: Which Do Pre-Series A Startups Need?

 SOC 2 Type I evaluates whether your security controls are properly designed at a specific point in time.
-Think of it as a snapshot: the auditor verifies that you have the right policies, procedures, and technical controls in place on the day of the audit.
+Think of it as a snapshot.
+The auditor verifies that you have the right policies, procedures, and technical controls in place on the day of the audit.

 Why Traditional SOC 2 Timelines Don’t Work for Startups